lukmanr/CLVPipelines/clv_pipelines/README.md

 # Customer Lifetime Value Training and Inference Pipelines

 This folder contains source code for two KFP Pipelines:
-- Customer lifetime value training and deployment pipeline
+- The CLV training and deployment pipeline
-- Customer lifetime value batch prediction pipeline
+- The CLV batch prediction pipeline

 ## CLV training and deployment pipeline